Collen Maine: Relationship to the Gupta family

 Maine's defence of Zuma occasionally extended to a defence of Zuma's associates in the controversial Gupta family, who were alleged to be involved in state capture under Zuma's administration.
 In February 2016, for example, Maine was quoted as saying "an attack on the Guptas is an attack on the ANC".
 In May 2016, amaBhungane reported that there was evidence to "suggest" that Maine "received a generous helping hand from the Gupta family" through a loan which helped he and his wife to purchase a R5.4 million house on a golf estate outside Pretoria.
 They had bought the house in October 2015, weeks after Maine's election as ANC Youth League president.
 Dismissing allegations that he had personal ties to the Guptas, Maine said, "If engaging stakeholders is being captured, then I am captured... but mainly I am captured by the responsibility I was given by the ANCYL".
 He also clarified that in his defence of the Guptas, "I was dealing with those issues as a matter of principle, not that I have anything to do with them".
 In June 2017, amaBhungane further reported that the so-called Gupta Leaks suggested that Maine and other Youth League leaders had been assisted by Bell Pottinger, a public relations firm retained by a Gupta-owned company, in devising public remarks.

 In April 2018, during a speech at a memorial service for ANC stalwart Winnie Madikizela-Mandela, Maine admitted that he had met the Guptas at their home.
 He said that he had not intended to go but had been "taken there", and that he had been taken not by Zuma but by Supra Mahumapelo.
 At the time Mahumapelo was confronting fierce opposition, in which Maine was thought to be involved, to his leadership of the North West.
 In connection with Maine's allegation, Mahumapelo said, "Reckless drivers who cause accidents on the roads must never blame the driving school for introducing them to driving".
 News24 described Maine's remarks as his "Damascus moment, turning against a man [Mahumapelo] who had long been seen as his political mentor".

 Zondo Commission

-Investing allegations of state capture under Zuma's administration, the Zondo Commission found that Zuma supporters within the State Security Agency had set up a VIP protection unit in the agency's Special Operations division, technically usurping a function of the South African Police Service.
+Investigating allegations of state capture under Zuma's administration, the Zondo Commission found that Zuma supporters within the State Security Agency had set up a VIP protection unit in the agency's Special Operations division, technically usurping a function of the South African Police Service.
 The protection unit offered special protection to Zuma and various associates, including Maine.